Mohamed-Ahmed-12/RSA/README.md

 ### Hint 2:
 - For step 1 in key generation p & q must satisfy the following:-
 1. p, q are random numbers X < p, q <2^15 − 1 (where X is the ASCII (decimal) of one character in plaintext)
-2. p, q are prime numbers (Test primality of them using Fermat Primality Test mentioned below )
+2. p, q are prime numbers (Test primality of them using Fermat Primality Test)
 - For step 4 and 5 in key generation use Extended Euclidean Algorithm

 ### Hint 3: